ranand12/blog/_posts/2020-04-18-blog-warofart.md

 Never forget: This very moment, we can change our lives.
 There never was a moment, and never will be, when we are without the power to alter our destiny.
 This second, we can turn the tables on Resistance.

-Never forget: This very moment, we can change our lives.
-There never was a moment, and never will be, when we are without the power to alter our destiny.
-This second, we can turn the tables on Resistance.
 This second, we can sit down and do our work.

-It goes without saying that this principle applies to drugs, shopping, masturbation, TV, gossip, alcohol, and the consumption of all products containing fat, sugar, salt, or chocolate.
+It goes without saying that this principle applies to drugs, shopping, TV, gossip, alcohol, and the consumption of all products containing fat, sugar, salt, or chocolate.